ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 ~~~
 struct {
   PDATaskID task_id;
-  uint64 time; // UNIX time (in seconds).
+  Time time;
   PDAEncryptedInputShare encrypted_input_shares<1..2^16-1>;
 } PDAUploadReq;
 ~~~

 We sometimes refer to this message as the *report*.
 The message contains the `task_id` of the previous request.
-It also includes the time (in seconds since the beginning of UNIX time) at which the report was generated.
+It also includes the time at which the report was generated.
 This field is present to ensure that each report is included in at most one batch.
-The rest of the message consists of the encrypted input shares, each of which has the following
+The rest of the message consists of the encrypted input shares, each of which has the following structure:
-structure:

 ~~~
 struct {